xpavlic4/book-extracts/psychology/learning/coursera/mindshift/README.md

 ## The importance of the environment in shifting
 Who you are depends on your environment, changing your environment can boost your Mindshift.
 You are the average of 5 people you spend the most time with.

+# Week 3
+Do not just follow your passion.
+Work to broaden your passion.

+You can develop a career by learning second skill or have many mediocre skills.

+Read, take MOOCs and courses to stay up-to-date and not become obsolate in your area.

+When facing people who oppose your mindshift, good strategies are dabble, lead a double life and be contrarian.

+the golder rule of career catastrophes is it is never as bad as you think it is and there is always a silver lining.